I think we are all starting to realize just how much our dogs relieve stress and anxiety.

-I don’t know about you, but if I look at the emotions I have been cycling through in the past 2 weeks it’s just nuts.
+I don’t know about you, but sometimes my emotions can take over in times of stress.
 Fear, sadness, anger, surges of feeling empowered mixed with surges of feeling completely powerless. . . it’s a lot to navigate.

 There are so many ways our dogs make us happier during stressful times.
 Make sure you are using your “dog therapist” each day, not only to help you, but perhaps to help someone not lucky enough to have a dog to keep their spirits up.

 How Can Dogs Relieve Stress & Anxiety?

 There is plenty of scientific proof out there documenting how dogs can help lower stress levels.
 Here are just a few proven ways dogs relieve stress and improve health:

 - Lower blood pressure

 - Stimulate the release of oxytocin (hormone that promotes feelings of well-being)